 “Offer to sell,” “offer for sale,” or “offer” means any attempt or offer to dispose of, or solicitation of an offer to buy, a security or interest in a security, or investment or interest in an investment, for value.
 F.S.§517.021(15).

 Although a single violation is rarely prosecuted, separate crimes can be charged under Florida Statute §517.07 each time a defendant sells an unregistered security.

 Florida’s Prohibition on Selling Securities Without a License under §517.12

-Crimes charged under Florida Statute §517.07 focus on the document or security that is being sold.
+Crimes charged under Florida Statute §517.07 focus on the document or security being sold.
 On the other hand, crimes charged under Florida Statute §517.12 focus on the credentials of the person selling the security.

 Under §517.302, any violation of §517.302 can be charged as a third-degree felony which is punishable by up to five years in prison.

-Violations of section 517.12 are classified as a strict liability offense because the intent to commit a crime is not required.
+Violations of section 517.12 are classified as a strict liability offenses because the intent to commit a crime is not required.
 The fact that the investment was safe is not a defense.
 Likewise, not knowing about the proper license requirements or relying on the advice of an attorney is not a defense.

 Crimes for Securities Fraud under §517.301

 Many criminal and civil securities fraud litigation involve security fraud.
 For crimes prosecuted under §517.301, the focus is on the statements, or material omissions, made by the person selling the security.